 Canadian countertenor Daniel Cabena is highly regarded in both Canada and Europe for prize-winning performances ranging from baroque to contemporary repertoire.

 Daniel holds an Honours Bachelor of Music from Wilfrid Laurier University and a Doctorate of Music from l’Université de Montréal.
-He was the 2012 recipient of the Virginia Parker Prize by the Canada Council for the Arts and recently completed a Master in Specialized Early Music Performance at the Schola Cantorum Basiliensis.
+He was the 2012 recipient of the Virginia Parker Prize by the Canada Council for the Arts and completed a Master in Specialized Early Music Performance at the Schola Cantorum Basiliensis, Switzerland.